Wes Moore

 Generally, the means of death is through an overdose of medication.
 While a doctor prescribes the medication, he may or may not actually administer it to the patient.

-"Euthanasia" is sometimes used as a synonym for assisted suicide and can cover all of its forms.
+"Euthanasia" is sometimes used as a synonym for assisted suicide and can cover all of its various forms.
 The word comes from Greek and means "good death."
 The idea is that it is better to die by suicide than by a terminal illness, such as cancer.

 Proponents also refer to assisted suicide as "mercy killing," "assisted dying," or "dying with dignity."
 These terms tend to disguise what is actually going on—the killing of one human being by another—and therefore should be avoided.[1]